OpenST/ost-wallet-sdk-ios/README.md

 Wallet SDK is a mobile application development SDK that enables developers to integrate the functionality of a non-custodial crypto-wallet into consumer applications.
 The SDK:

 - Safely generates and stores keys on the user's mobile device
-- Signs ethereum transactions and data as defined by contracts using EIP-1077
+- Signs Ethereum transactions and data as defined by contracts using EIP-1077
 - Enables users to recover access to their Brand Tokens in case the user loses their authorized device</br>